Arksine/moonraker/docs/configuration.md

 #   If password is set but user is empty the default user "admin" will be used
 #   Provided an output_id (relay id) if the Shelly device supports
 #   more than one (default is 0).
+email:
+password:
+name:
+channel:
+#   The above options are used for "meross_smartplug" devices.
+The email and
+#   password refer to the credentials registered with the Meross device
+#   (through a mobile app for instance).
+Name is the device name and channel
+#   refers to the specific outlet to use.
+0 = Main switch (toggles every
+#   outlets at the same time when using a multi-plug device).
+1 = First outlet,
+#   2 = Second outlet...

 ```
 Below are some potential examples: